Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Introduction

 The rest of this article is organized as follows.
-In Section 2, we present our modeling framework and illustrate the proposed covariance estimation method.
+Section 2 presents our modeling framework and illustrates the proposed covariance estimation method.
 In Section 3, we evaluate the performance of the proposed method via simulations and compare it with available existing methods of covariance estimation.
-In Section 4, the method is applied to mHealth data from NIMH Family Study.
+Section 4 applies the method to mHealth data from NIMH Family Study.
 Section 5 presents concluding remarks and discusses possible extensions of this work.